 Pursuant to 75 Pa.
 Const.
 Stat. § 3802(d), an individual can be charged with the criminal offense of driving under the influence (DUI) if they have actual physical control of the movement of a vehicle in any of the following situations:

 It is important to note that drugs like marijuana can remain in your blood system for up to 30 days.
 It is illegal to drive with any lingering metabolites of marijuana, even if you originally consumed the drug in a state where it is legal.
 As more and more states decriminalize marijuana, it is imperative to be aware of the laws still in effect in Pennsylvania.

 A first DUI involving a controlled substance is an ungraded misdemeanor.
 If a driver is convicted of a first drugged DUI offense, the mandatory minimum sentence is:

 A second or subsequent DUI involving a controlled substance is a misdemeanor of the first degree under Pennsylvania law.
 If an individual is convicted of a second or subsequent DUI drugs offense, the mandatory minimum sentence is:

 A third DUI involving a controlled substance is a misdemeanor of the first degree under Pennsylvania law.
 If an individual is convicted of a third or subsequent DUI drug offense, the mandatory minimum sentence is:

 Contact the Skinner Law Firm today for a consultation about your alleged driving under the influence (DUI) of drugs offense in Chester County or Delaware County.

-Michael J. Skinner is an experienced DUI attorney in West Chester who will make every effort to help you avoid the most serious punishments and consequences to your alleged offense.
+Michael J. Skinner is an experienced DUI attorney in West Chester who will make every effort to help you avoid the most serious punishments, costs and consequences to your alleged offense.
 Contact the Skinner Law Firm at (610) 436-1410 for a consultation about your alleged drugged driving offense.